David L. Albrycht, CFA

 Mr. Albrycht is portfolio manager of Virtus Multi-Sector Short Term Bond Fund since 1993 and Virtus Multi-Sector Intermediate Bond Fund since 1994; and co-manager of Virtus Senior Floating Rate Fund since 2008, Virtus Tactical Allocation Fund and Virtus High Yield Fund since 2011; Virtus Bond Fund, Virtus Balanced Fund, and Virtus Low Duration Income Fund since 2012; Virtus Strategic Income Fund since 2014; and Virtus Credit Opportunities Fund since 2015.
-He also manages several variable investment options and is co-manager of four closed-end funds, Virtus Total Return Fund (NYSE: DCA), Virtus Global Multi-Sector Income Fund (NYSE: VGI), Virtus Global Dividend & Income Fund Inc. (NYSE: ZTR), and Zweig Fund (NYSE: ZF), and an exchange-traded fund, Virtus Newfleet Multi-Sector Unconstrained Bond ETF (NFLT) and Virtus Newfleet Dynamic Credit ETF (BLHY).
+He also manages several variable investment options and is co-manager of three closed-end funds, Virtus Total Return Fund Inc. (NYSE: ZF), Virtus Global Multi-Sector Income Fund (NYSE: VGI), and Virtus Global Dividend & Income Fund Inc. (NYSE: ZTR), and two exchange-traded funds, Virtus Newfleet Multi-Sector Unconstrained Bond ETF (NFLT) and Virtus Newfleet Dynamic Credit ETF (BLHY).

 In Barron’s “Best Fund Families of 2016” annual rankings published in 2017, Virtus Investment Partners was ranked the #2 Taxable Bond Fund Family, and held the #1 position in 2012 and 2010, due in large part to the expert management of the firm’s multi-sector fixed income funds by Mr. Albrycht and the Newfleet team.
 The Virtus Multi-Sector Short Term Bond Fund, managed by Mr. Albrycht, received the 2017 Lipper Fund Award for best Short-Intermediate Investment-Grade Debt Fund over five years.2 Recognized in the industry as a leading multi-sector fixed income strategist, Mr. Albrycht has appeared on CNBC and Bloomberg Television, and been quoted or featured in Barron’s, The Wall Street Journal, Business Week, Dow Jones, and Investment News.